ballerina-platform/ballerina-dev-website/learn/user-guide/security/authentication-and-authorization.md

 ### OAuth2

 Ballerina supports Basic Authentication for clients.
-It supports the Client Credentials grant type, Password grant type, and Refresh Token grant type, in which, the credentials can be provided manually and after that refreshing is handled internally.
+It supports the client credentials grant type, password grant type, and refresh token grant type, in which, the credentials can be provided manually, and after that refreshing is handled internally.
 The `auth` field of the client configurations (`http:ClientConfiguration`) should have either one of the `http:OAuth2ClientCredentialsGrantConfig`, `http:OAuth2PasswordGrantConfig`, or `http:OAuth2RefreshTokenGrantConfig` records.

 #### Client Credentials Grant Type